 Learning something once is enough of a challenge—so how are your employees doing when it comes to retaining that information in the long term?

 No matter how great your eLearning course is—no matter how engaging the content—participants in your course might leave the program feeling, or being, unprepared to actually apply what you have taught them.
 That application is called “learning transfer,” and when it’s lacking, the company has effectively wasted its time and money training its employees.
-Without some sort of strategy for reinforcing skills after the end of training, 90% of the course’s content could fall right out of the learners’ ears.
+Without some sort of strategy for reinforcing skills after the end of the training, 90% of the course’s content could fall right out of the learners’ ears.
 Read more about how to tackle this “challenge of training transfer” here.

 Here are some ideas to help your employees apply what they’ve learned: